govnoeby/67-Ui/README.md

 > [!IMPORTANT]
 > This project is only for personal usage, please do not use it for illegal purposes, and please do not use it in a production environment.

-As an enhanced fork of the original 67-Ui project, 67-Ui provides improved stability, broader protocol support, and additional features.
+As an enhanced fork of the original X-Ui project, 67-Ui provides improved stability, broader protocol support, and additional features.

 ## Quick Start